 One of the earliest mentions of witchcraft can be found in the Bible.
 In the First Book of Samuel, we find the story of The Witch of Endor.
 She was a powerful necromancer that achieved what God would not: resurrect the dead.
 Aside from the First Book of Samuel, other books in the Bible signal out witchcraft and divination as unholy practices.

 Long before Christianity, however, witches already occupied a place in mythology and olden lore.
-The ancient Greeks feared the Lamia, a vengeful, blood-thirsty succubus that would feed on young men; while the Romans cowered from the Strix, a shape-shifting demon that devoured the weak members of society, i.e., women and children.
+The ancient Greeks feared the Lamia, a vengeful, blood-thirsty woman-serpent mutant that would swallow children alive; while the Romans cowered from the Strix, a shape-shifting demon that devoured the weak members of society, i.e., women and children.
 Although initially portrayed as an owl, the Strix eventually became a synonym for female witch.

 These creatures emerged due to the countless attempts of ancient civilizations to understand disease and misfortune.
 When things went wrong, dark magic was usually to blame.